 Pros and cons of the debt avalanche method

 This method comes with certain advantages that make it different from other methods.

 - It helps you pay debt faster.
 When two to three debt balances are paid off then the remaining ones wash out very fast.

-- This method targets the highest-interest debts first.
+- This method targets the highest interest debts first.
 This is the reason why it is a viable method for saving money.
-When you’ve paid down the high-interest debt then the interest amount can’t compile fast.
+When you’ve paid down the high-interest debt, the interest amount can’t compile quickly.

 - Your mental and physical health will stay normal because the debt burden will lay off quickly.
 According to Aspen Institute, financial problems lead to 16% of suicides in the United States.

 But at the same time, there are some downsides so it may not be a reliable method: